flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 **SETTINGS/CUSTOMIZATION**
 _\*Some customizations described here are available in Premium version.
 Please refer to feature summary for additional info._

-Form Maker plugin provides a full range of form options and features you can tailor to your needs.
-Each of the forms you create will have its own set of form and display settings.
-Under the form settings you can choose a theme for each form, adjust email options, choose what happens after the user submits the form, set conditional logic, and choose one of the available payment options, such as PayPal and Stripe (add-on).
-Under the form display options you can adjust the settings for each form display type.
+Form Maker plugin provides a full range of options and features you can tailor to your needs.
+Each of the entries you create will have its own set of options and display settings.
+Under the options you can choose a theme for each form, adjust email options, choose what happens after the user submits, set conditional logic, and choose one of the available payment options, such as PayPal and Stripe (add-on).
+Under the display settings you can adjust the options for each form display type.

-The available form themes are fully configurable, allowing you make the necessary adjustments to the form header,content, input box,buttons, choices, pagination, and add custom CSS.
+The available themes are fully configurable, allowing you make the necessary adjustments to the header, content, input box, buttons, choices, pagination, and add custom CSS.
 You can change the header background color, adjust the parameters for title, description and header image,customize the parameters for buttons, adjust the settings for single and multiple choice questions, and many more.
-The changes you make to the form settings will immediately be displayed in the form preview next to the settings box.
+The changes you make to the settings will immediately be displayed in the form preview next to the settings box.

-With conditional fields option you can set to hide/show specific fields on the form based on the selections your visitors make.
-You just choose the field you want to show or hide, then set the conditions based on which the field will appear on the form or will be hidden.
-Form Maker plugin features a user-friendly interface, which makes it easy to create, style and customize the forms.
+With conditional fields option you can set to hide/show specific fields based on the selections your visitors make.
+You just choose the field you want to show or hide, then set the conditions based on which the field will appear or will be hidden.
+The plugin features a user-friendly interface, which makes it easy to create, style and customize the forms.

 **[Premium version adds](https://web-dorado.com/products/wordpress-form.html)**